The Names of the Twelve Tribes of

 for this sea-faring tribe.

-These ideas are
+These ideas are hinted

-the pearly and ocean
+by the pearly and ocean

 wave texture of the painting.